June 18, 2019 • Resources, Travel Ideas

 Pilot whales are extremely social, and are found in groups of 15-30 individuals.
 They don’t travel far from their home territory, and perform deep dives (over 1,000 feet!) to feed.
 Their diet consists mainly of squid, but can also include octopus and fish.

-These friendly dolphins can oftentimes be spotted commingling with other dolphin species, and can be part of pods that are hundreds to over 1,000 individuals in size!
+These social dolphins can oftentimes be spotted commingling with other dolphin species, and can be part of pods that are hundreds to over 1,000 individuals in size!
 Pantropical spotted dolphins are named for a spotted pattern that develops as they age.
 Adults weigh no more than 250 pounds, and less than 7 feet in length.
-They have long, slender rostrums and a distinctive countershading pattern - meaning they are lighter in color on their stomach and darker along their back to better blend in to their surroundings.
+They have long, slender rostrums and a distinctive countershading pattern – meaning they are lighter in color on their stomach and darker along their back to better blend in to their surroundings.

 Are you ready to sail alongside some of these charismatic cetaceans?
 For more information about our luxury expedition to the Banda Sea, see our Banda Sea: Reefs, Blue Whales, and Hammerhead Sharks Itinerary to plan your trip of a lifetime!